dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: "CLEARED VISUAL APPROACH, RUNWAY 31R, ETIHAD 19D."

 ### 3.4.7 Clearance via the SID
-Clearances to aircraft on a SID with remaining published level and/or speed restrictions shall indicate if such restrictions are to be followed or are cancelled.
-The following phraseologies shall be used with the following meanings:
+Clearances to aircraft on a **SID** with remaining published level and/or speed restrictions shall indicate whether such restrictions are to be followed or cancelled.
+The following phraseologies and their meanings are as follows:

-`CLIMB VIA SID TO <Cleared level>`:
+- **CLIMB VIA SID TO <Cleared level>**:
   - Climb to the cleared level and comply with published level restrictions
   - Follow the lateral profile of the SID
   - Comply with published speed restrictions or ATC-issued speed control instructions as applicable.

-`CLIMB VIA SID TO <Cleared level>, CANCEL LEVEL RESTRICTION(S)`:
+- **CLIMB VIA SID TO <Cleared level>, CANCEL LEVEL RESTRICTION(S)**:
   - Climb to the cleared level, published level restrictions are cancelled
   - Follow the lateral profile of the SID
   - Comply with published speed restrictions or ATC-issued speed control instructions as applicable.

-`CLIMB VIA SID TO <Cleared level>, CANCEL LEVEL RESTRICTION(S) AT <point(s)>`:
+- **CLIMB VIA SID TO <Cleared level>, CANCEL LEVEL RESTRICTION(S) AT <point(s)>**:
   - Climb to the cleared level, published level restriction(s) at the specified point(s) are cancelled
   - Follow the lateral profile of the SID
   - Comply with published speed restrictions or ATC-issued speed control instructions as applicable.

-`CLIMB VIA SID TO <Cleared level>, CANCEL SPEED RESTRICTION(S)`:
+- **CLIMB VIA SID TO <Cleared level>, CANCEL SPEED RESTRICTION(S)**:
   - Climb to the cleared level and comply with published level restrictions
   - Follow the lateral profile of the SID
   - Published speed restrictions and ATC-issued speed control instructions are cancelled.

-`CLIMB UNRESTRICTED TO<Cleared level>`, OR `CLIMB TO <Cleared level>, CANCEL LEVEL AND SPEED RESTRICTION(S)`:
+- **CLIMB UNRESTRICTED TO <Cleared level>**, OR **CLIMB TO <Cleared level>, CANCEL LEVEL AND SPEED RESTRICTION(S)**:
   - Climb to the cleared level, published level restrictions are cancelled
   - Follow the lateral profile of the SID
   - Published speed restrictions and ATC-issued speed control instructions are cancelled.

-If there are no remaining published level or speed restrictions on the SID, the phrase `CLIMB TO <Cleared level>` should be used.
+If there are no remaining published level or speed restrictions on the SID, the phrase **CLIMB TO <Cleared level>** should be used.

-When subsequent speed restriction instructions are issued, and if the cleared level is unchanged, the phrase `CLIMB VIA SID TO <Cleared level>` should be omitted.
+When subsequent speed restriction instructions are issued, and if the cleared level is unchanged, the phrase **CLIMB VIA SID TO <Cleared level>** should be omitted.

 When a departing aircraft is cleared to proceed direct to a published waypoint on the SID, the speed and level restrictions associated with the bypassed waypoints are cancelled.
 All remaining published speed and level restrictions shall remain applicable.

 When a departing aircraft is vectored or cleared to proceed to a point that is not on the SID, all the published speed and level restrictions of the SID are cancelled, and the controller shall:
   - Reiterate the cleared level
   - Provide speed and level restrictions as necessary
   - Notify the pilot if it is expected that the aircraft will be instructed to subsequently re-join the SID.

+#### 3.4.7.1 SID Rejoin Instructions

 ATC instructions to an aircraft to re-join a SID shall include:
   - The designator of the SID to be re-joined unless advance notification of re-join has been provided in accordance with above
   - The cleared level on re-joining the SID in accordance with above
   - The position at which it is expected to re-join the SID.

-Phraseology on re-join instructions:
+##### 3.4.7.2 Phraseology for Re-join Instructions:

-- `CLEARED DIRECT <waypoint>, CLIMB TO <Cleared level>, EXPECT TO REJOIN SID [<SID designator>] [AT <waypoint>]`
+  - **CLEARED DIRECT <waypoint>, CLIMB TO <Cleared level>, EXPECT TO REJOIN SID [<SID designator>] [AT <waypoint>]**

-Then

-- `REJOIN SID [<SID designator>] [AT <waypoint>]`
+  - Then: **REJOIN SID [<SID designator>] [AT <waypoint>]**

-- `CLEARED DIRECT <waypoint>, CLIMB TO <Cleared level>`
+  - **CLEARED DIRECT <waypoint>, CLIMB TO <Cleared level>**

-Then

-- `REJOIN SID <SID designator> AT <waypoint>`
+  - Then: **REJOIN SID <SID designator> AT <waypoint>**

-### 3.4.7 Clearances via the STAR
+### 3.4.8 Clearances via the STAR
-Clearances to aircraft on a STAR with remaining published level and/or speed restrictions shall indicate if such restrictions are to be followed or are cancelled.
-The following phraseologies shall be used with the following meaning:
+Clearances to aircraft on a **STAR** with remaining published level and/or speed restrictions shall indicate whether such restrictions are to be followed or cancelled.
+The following phraseologies and their meanings are as follows:

-`DESCEND VIA STAR TO <Cleared level>`:
+- **DESCEND VIA STAR TO <Cleared level>**:
   - Descend to the cleared level and comply with published level restrictions
   - Follow the lateral profile of the STAR
   - Comply with published speed restrictions or ATC-issued speed control instructions as applicable.

-`DESCEND VIA STAR TO <Cleared level>, CANCEL LEVEL RESTRICTION(S)`:
+- **DESCEND VIA STAR TO <Cleared level>, CANCEL LEVEL RESTRICTION(S)**:
   - Descend to the cleared level, published level restrictions are cancelled
   - Follow the lateral profile of the STAR
   - Comply with published speed restrictions or ATC-issued speed control instructions as applicable.

-`DESCEND VIA STAR TO <Cleared level>, CANCEL LEVEL RESTRICTION(S) AT <point(s)>`:
+- **DESCEND VIA STAR TO <Cleared level>, CANCEL LEVEL RESTRICTION(S) AT <point(s)>**:
   - Descend to the cleared level, published level restriction(s) at the specified point(s) are cancelled
   - Follow the lateral profile of the STAR
   - Comply with published speed restrictions or ATC-issued speed control instructions as applicable.

-`DESCEND VIA STAR TO <Cleared level>, CANCEL SPEED RESTRICTION(S)`:
+- **DESCEND VIA STAR TO <Cleared level>, CANCEL SPEED RESTRICTION(S)**:
   - Descend to the cleared level and comply with published level restrictions
   - Follow the lateral profile of the STAR
   - Published speed restrictions and ATC-issued speed control instructions are cancelled.

-`DESCEND VIA STAR TO <Cleared level>, CANCEL SPEED RESTRICTION(S) AT <point(s)>`:
+- **DESCEND VIA STAR TO <Cleared level>, CANCEL SPEED RESTRICTION(S) AT <point(s)>**:
   - Descend to the cleared level and comply with published level restrictions
   - Follow the lateral profile of the STAR
   - Published speed restrictions are cancelled at the specified point(s).

-`DESCEND UNRESTRICTED TO <Cleared level>` OR `DESCEND TO <Cleared level>, CANCEL LEVEL AND SPEED RESTRICTION(S)`:
+- **DESCEND UNRESTRICTED TO <Cleared level>** OR **DESCEND TO <Cleared level>, CANCEL LEVEL AND SPEED RESTRICTION(S)**:
   - Descend to the cleared level, published level restrictions are cancelled
   - Follow the lateral profile of the STAR

-Published speed restrictions and ATC-issued speed control instructions are cancelled.
+  - Published speed restrictions and ATC-issued speed control instructions are cancelled.

-If there are no remaining published level or speed restrictions on the STAR, the phrase `DESCEND TO <Cleared level>` should be used.
+If there are no remaining published level or speed restrictions on the STAR, the phrase **DESCEND TO <Cleared level>** should be used.

-When subsequent speed restriction instructions are issued and if the cleared level is unchanged, the phrase `DESCEND VIA STAR TO <Cleared level>` should be omitted.
+When subsequent speed restriction instructions are issued, and if the cleared level is unchanged, the phrase **DESCEND VIA STAR TO <Cleared level>** should be omitted.

 When an arriving aircraft is cleared to proceed direct to a published waypoint on the STAR, the speed and level restrictions associated with the bypassed waypoints are cancelled.
 All remaining published speed and level restrictions shall remain applicable.

 When an arriving aircraft is vectored or cleared to proceed to a point that is not on the STAR, all the published speed and level restrictions of the STAR are cancelled, and the controller shall:
   - Reiterate the cleared level
   - Provide speed and level restrictions as necessary
   - Notify the pilot if it is expected that the aircraft will be instructed to subsequently re-join the STAR.

+#### 3.4.8.1 STAR Rejoin Instructions

 ATC instructions to an aircraft to re-join a STAR shall include:
   - The designator of the STAR to be re-joined, unless advance notification of re-join has been provided in accordance with above
   - The cleared level on re-joining the STAR in accordance with above
   - The position at which it is expected to re-join the STAR.

-Phraseology on re-join instructions:
+##### 3.4.8.2 Phraseology for Re-join Instructions:

-- `CLEARED DIRECT <waypoint>, DESCEND TO <Cleared level>, EXPECT TO REJOIN STAR [<STAR designator>] [AT <waypoint>]`
+  - **CLEARED DIRECT <waypoint>, DESCEND TO <Cleared level>, EXPECT TO REJOIN STAR [<STAR designator>] [AT <waypoint>]**

-Then

-- `REJOIN STAR [<STAR designator>] [AT <waypoint>]`
+  - Then: **REJOIN STAR [<STAR designator>] [AT <waypoint>]**
-- `CLEARED DIRECT <waypoint>, DESCEND TO <Cleared level>`
+  - **CLEARED DIRECT <waypoint>, DESCEND TO <Cleared level>**

-Then

-- `REJOIN STAR <STAR designator> AT <waypoint>`
+  - Then: **REJOIN STAR <STAR designator> AT <waypoint>**

 ## 3.5 Area Control
-Much of the phraseology used in area control is of a general nature and similar to that of approach and departure.
-However, many instructions used in area control (particularly where radar is not available) are related to specific conditions in order to maintain aircraft separation.
+Much of the phraseology used in **area control** is of a general nature and similar to that of **approach** and **departure**.
+However, many instructions used in area control (particularly where **radar** is not available) are related to specific conditions in order to maintain aircraft separation.

 ### 3.5.1 Descent clearance
-To assist with establishing altitude restrictions, pilots may be assigned `AT OR ABOVE` or `AT OR BELOW` restrictions.
+To assist with establishing altitude restrictions, pilots may be assigned the following:

+- `AT OR ABOVE`: The aircraft must maintain the specified altitude or a higher altitude.
+- `AT OR BELOW`: The aircraft must maintain the specified altitude or a lower altitude.

 !!! example
     **Pilot**: "AIR INDIA 397, REQUEST DESCENT."